MOSES * EGYPT * SPAETH

 In these books about the rediscovered background of Moses, the very history concept is in practise being extended to the effect that also a number of magical and spiritual conditions are mentioned equally with other historical events.
 The history of Moses and Egypt can not possibly be understood if these elements - when really belonging to history - are without being shown attention.

-Also on this background, the books therefore brings to light for instance the mystery plays of ancient Egypt, 'masonic'like rituals, magic, ritual healing, astrology, religious royal power.
+Also on this background, the books therefore bring to light for instance the mystery plays of ancient Egypt, 'masonic'like rituals, magic, ritual healing, astrology, religious royal power.
 And for instance also inscriptions about the magic used by ancient kings and generals.
 In addition, oracles, divine conception, star knowledge mythology, and cosmology.
-Sublime impressions from a culture comprising penetrating spirit - thus having here found its expression in spiritual architecture and art, surpassing most of what is known from any known civilisation.
+Sublime impressions from a culture comprising penetrating spirit - thus having here found its expression in spiritual architecture and art, surpassing most of what is known from any known civilization.
 When we meet it now, several thousand years later, it still affects us.

-In the books, among some of the information - also with new angles to mysteries and ancient initiations cultures - several readers have recognised masonic and similar groups' early-history circumstances.
+In the books, among some of the information - also with new angles to mysteries and ancient initiations cultures - several readers have recognized masonic and similar groups' early-history circumstances.
 This is where these books have tried to pass on some fundamental, often forgotten features still bearing exact resemblance with historical events known from the world of Antiquity.
 Not least the Egyptian inspiration is supplementing and putting into perspective the subject and our understanding.
-And in this context the books are focussing on these spiritually founded conditions in the Egyptian past and from there bringing to light several, also general traces behind present culture and history.
+And in this context the books are focusing on these spiritually founded conditions in the Egyptian past and from there bringing to light several, also general traces behind present culture and history.

 A reviewer expressed his understanding of the books like this, "Moses was born to become a pharaoh in what was at that time the mighty Egypt, and was initiated in the ancient, esoteric wisdom - and concerning intelligence he was by far surpassing his contemporaries.
 Obviously, he was a highly advanced soul meant to lead human beings one step further into evolution".